parse-community/docs/_includes/arduino/objects.md

 ## Retrieving Objects

 Saving data to the cloud is fun, but it's even more fun to get that data out again.
-If you have the `objectId`, you can retrieve the object using a query:
+If the object has been uploaded to the cloud, you can use the `objectId` to retrieve it using a query:

 ```cpp
 ParseObjectGet get;